reduxjs/redux/docs/tutorials/fundamentals/part-8-modern-redux.md

 npm uninstall redux redux-thunk reselect
 ```

 To be clear, **we're still using these packages and need to have them installed**.
-However, because Redux Toolkit depends on them, they'll be installed automatically - we only need to have `'@reduxjs/toolkit'` listed in our `package.json` file.
+However, because Redux Toolkit depends on them, they'll be installed automatically when we install `@reduxjs/toolkit`, so we don't need to have the other packages specifically listed in our `package.json` file.

 ## Writing Slices